Andrew Robinson (Neighbours): Storylines

 When Summer decides to throw a party, Andrew posts the details of the venue on Facebook.
 The party gets out of control and the police are called.
-Andrew refuses to apologise to Summer's step-mother, Stephanie Scully (Carla Bonner), and Rebecca decides to call Christina.
+Andrew refuses to apologise to Summer's stepmother, Stephanie Scully (Carla Bonner), and Rebecca decides to call Christina.
 However, Christina explains she does not want Andrew to come home.
-Andrew tries to split Rebecca and Paul up, by asking Kyle Canning (Chris Milligan) to flirt with Rebecca.
+Andrew tries to split Rebecca and Paul up by asking Kyle Canning (Chris Milligan) to flirt with Rebecca.
 Andrew then tells Declan that Paul is keeping secrets about his financial situation, knowing Declan will tell Rebecca.
 While working on an advertising campaign for PirateNet, Andrew meets Natasha Williams.
 He invites her to go to a concert with him and they begin dating.
 Andrew tries to talk Donna out of marrying Ringo and he kisses her.
 Ringo punches him and when Natasha learns what happened, she breaks off their relationship.
 Andrew's friend, Chris Pappas (James Mason), comes out and Andrew is initially supportive, until Chris confesses to having a crush on him.
 They later make up.

-Andrew reveals to Paul that Declan and Diana Marshall (Jane Badler) are trying to oust him from Lassiter's.
+Andrew reveals to Paul that Declan (now Erin Mullally) and Diana Marshall (Jane Badler) are trying to oust him from Lassiter's.
 Andrew is angered when Paul does not thank him for his help and when he is pushed from the Lassiter's mezzanine, Andrew becomes a suspect.
 He is questioned by Detective Mark Brennan, but is released without charge.
 Andrew rekindles his relationship with Natasha, despite developing feelings for Summer.
 Lyn Scully warns Andrew to stay away from her and he becomes jealous when Summer goes on a date with his business partner, Tomas.
 Andrew confesses his feelings to Summer and they have sex, unaware a fire has started in her living room.
 When they wake up, they realise they are trapped.
 Michael Williams (Sandy Winton) enters the room carrying Natasha and the firefighters get them all out.
 Andrew is taken to hospital when he undergoes surgery for internal bleeding.
 Andrew and Summer learn Natasha came to save Summer and decide to keep their relationship a secret until she has recovered from her injuries.